Kroger quarterly same-store sales fall short of estimates

-(Reuters) - Kroger Co (KR.N) reported quarterly same-store sales that fell short of analysts’ estimates on Thursday, hurt by disruptions caused by revamping the layout of its stores to give more shelf space to its best selling products.
+Dec 6 (Reuters) - Kroger Co reported quarterly same-store sales that fell short of analysts’ estimates on Thursday, hurt by disruptions caused by revamping the layout of its stores to give more shelf space to its best selling products.

 Cincinnati-based Kroger said net income attributable to Kroger fell to $317 million, or 39 cents per share, in the third quarter ended Nov.
 10, from $397 million, or 44 cents per share, a year earlier.